d2l-ai/d2l-en/chapter_appendix_math/single-variable-calculus.md

 A full formal treatment of calculus would derive everything from first principles.
 We will not indulge in this temptation here, but rather provide an understanding of the common rules encountered.

 ### Common Derivatives
-As was seen in :numref:`sec-calculus`, when computing derivatives one can often times use a series of rules to reduce the computation to a few core functions.
+As was seen in :numref:`sec_calculus`, when computing derivatives one can often times use a series of rules to reduce the computation to a few core functions.
 We repeat them here for ease of reference.

 * **Derivative of constants.** $\frac{d}{dx}c = 0$.
 * **Derivative of linear functions.** $\frac{d}{dx}(ax) = a$.